Model#

 Note

-To have access to Client.use_list_ensemble_prefix
+To have access to Client.use_list_ensemble_prefix, prefixing must be enabled

-in the driver script via Model.enable_key_prefixing
+on the Model in the driver script via Model.enable_key_prefixing.

 In the application snippet below, we demonstrate enabling and disabling list prefixing: